The Art of Personalisation - Understanding your online visitors

 Have you ever invested in marketing campaigns that were not making any difference?
 Spent weeks (or even months) building and tweaking your website just to find out that you were not getting any results out from it?
 If you feel like you’ve been flushing your money down the toilet it’s probably time to say goodbye to universal marketing practices with such a generic approach.

 Being able to spot your potential customers’ individual desires and needs, as well as responding to them in a personalised way will enable you to be one step ahead.

 BUT HOW EXACTLY CAN YOU DO THAT?

-Well, in case you didn’t know already, all personalization should start with good segmenting.
+Well, in case you didn’t know already, all personalisation should start with good segmenting.
 And for good segmenting you need… information!
 (We are in the Era of Information after all!).
 The more you have, the better.
-But gathering lots of data won’t help your business in any way unless you really know how to connect the dots and use it in your favor.
+But gathering lots of data won’t help your business in any way unless you really know how to connect the dots and use it in your favour.

-I’m sure you’ve heard of “segmentation” before.
+You've surely heard of “segmentation” before.
 Probably one of the most overused words in marketing.
-Marketers use it for planning, targeting, messaging and personalization.
+Marketers use it for planning, targeting, messaging and personalisation.

-Her attitude, her beliefs, what motivates her purchases, what drives her behavior, what are her ultimate goals when buying and much more?
+Her attitude, her beliefs, what motivates her purchases, what drives her behaviour, what are her ultimate goals when buying and much more?

-So in order to create great data-driven personalization, why not start using your own actual data?
+So in order to create great data-driven personalisation, why not start using your own actual data?
 It’s free!

 Remember everyone is constantly being bombarded through different channels with marketing messages.
 You’ve probably experienced it too.
 If you have, you’d probably agree with me that most of them are usually irrelevant and that the overall feeling is negative and overwhelming.
 But now, imagine you’re browsing the internet and you suddenly come across a product offer that perfectly matches what you were looking for.
 For sure, you will be more tempted to take action, interact and engage in this second scenario than in the first one, to the point that it might even have the power to reshape your decision-making process.